adrizein/json-template/README.md

 6. Casting to custom-defined Python objects
 7. Mixin types
 8. Lists with or without a constrained number of elements
+8. Strict mode (no extra keys and casting)

 ## Basic usage